-The Fund derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Fund neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial asset.
+The Fund derecognizes a financial asset when the contractual rights to the cash flows from the asset expire, or it transfers substantially all risks and rewards of ownership.

 On derecognition of a financial asset, the difference between the carrying amount of the asset and the consideration received is recognized in profit or loss.
 Any interest in such transferred financial assets that is created or retained by the Fund is recognized as a separate asset or liability.